 Camels eat at all hours of the day and are primarily herbivores.

 2. Wild Bactrian Camel

-It was often thought that wild Bactrian camels originated from farmed animals that went feral after escaping confinement.
+Wild Bactrian camels originated from farmed animals that went feral after escaping confinement as assumed.

-The wild Bactrian camel is now classed as a critically endangered species, with just a tiny population remaining in the Taklamakan and Gobi Deserts’ isolated and untamed areas.
+The wild Bactrian camel is now classified as a critically endangered species, with just a tiny population remaining in the Taklamakan and Gobi Deserts’ isolated and untamed areas.

 3. Dromedary Camel